kensiprell/ktorio.github.io/kotlinx/io/encoding/charset.md

 ```

-And from a String, you can generate a ByteArray representing it in the specific charset:
+Also from a String, you can generate a ByteArray representing it in a specific charset:

 ```kotlin
 val string = "今日は！"